Q - What do I do with updates I receive on alumni or donors?

 If the gift is computer-related, the form must be routed through the Associate Vice President of Information Technology Services for approval.

-If the gift is a book or periodical, the form must be routed through the Director of the Library.The form must have all the signatures.
+If the gift is a book or periodical, the form must be routed through the Dean of the Library.The form must have all the signatures.
 After the Vice President of University Advancement has signed the form, a copy will be returned to the department.
 No gift can be officially accepted until this process is complete.

 Q - How do I process a gift of stock?

 Appreciated securities are an excellent taxwise choice for making a gift to TTU.
 The simplest way to make a gift of publicly traded stocks, bonds, or mutual funds is to use your own broker, who may hold your securities in certificate or "book entry" form.
-Simply instruct your broker to transfer your securities into the following Tennessee Technological University account:
+Simply instruct your broker to transfer your securities into the following Tennessee Technological University Foundation account: